 Our on-site kitchen is open to provide delicious home-made meals to your door.
 Please order well in advance (ideally a week) due to increased difficulty at the moment in sourcing some ingredients.

 These will be open, with sanitiser available (and handwashing facilities) and we will ask guests to stick to social distancing rules.
 All our information folders (normally in the information room) will be produced in digital format - a link will be provided to all guests.

-For the moment, Cheryl will not be offering spa treatments given the close-contact nature of these, but this will be under constant review according to government and industry advice.
+For the moment, Cheryl will not be offering spa treatments given the close-contact nature of these, but we are working on a plan to enable Cheryl to offer some treatments soon.